 These blocks can contain text or images with captions.
 And you can re-arrange them by dragging and dropping.

 After creating a custom page or gallery, a floating menu lets you edit the characteristics of the elements.
-You have to get used to it but it allows you to change colours, fonts, and headers in a few clicks.
+You have to get used to it but it allows you to change colors, fonts, and headers in a few clicks.

 Automatically Resizes Your Photos

-A RAW file is being synced to the Adobe Cloud but don’t worry about that.
 Adobe Portfolio automatically reduces the resolution of the image to optimize load time and viewing.

 This makes it less likely for someone to steal your photos.
 And you don’t need to worry about optimizing your photos for the web.

 It also means you don’t really need watermarks over your photos.
 You can still add them if you want to.
 Here’s how.